Calderonism: History

-The candidate endorsed by the Calderonism for the primary elections of the 2013 Social Christian Unity Party, Dr. Rodolfo Hernández Gómez, won the national convention with 77% of the votes over the liberal rival Rodolfo Piza.
+The candidate endorsed by Calderonistas for the primary elections of the 2013 Social Christian Unity Party, Dr. Rodolfo Hernández Gómez, won the national convention with 77% of the votes over the liberal rival Rodolfo Piza.
 However, Hernández would resign his candidacy despite strong support in the polls after major disagreements with the party leadership, and Piza would assume the candidacy.

-In 2015, Calderón and his followers left the party and founded the Social Christian Republican Party (an allusion to Calderón's father historical party).
+In 2015, Calderón and his followers left the party and founded the Social Christian Republican Party (an allusion to Calderón's father's historical party).
 Nevertheless, PUSC saw a victory in the 2016 municipal election, gaining second place in municipal votes, surpassing ruling PAC and receiving much more votes than Calderón's new party.
 PUSC obtained 15 mayors (second in number after PLN) and saw an increase in its electoral support, unlike PLN that although the more voted party did saw a decrease in support.

-In 2018, both Piza and Hernández were nominees but from different parties; Piza from PUSC and Hernández from PRSC attaining fourth and sixth place respectively and supporting opposite candidates in the second round.
-Piza would support PAC's candidate Carlos Alvarado Quesada who won the election on second round and would take the office of prime minister during Alvarado's first year of tenure.
+In 2018, both Piza and Hernández were nominees but from different parties; Piza from PUSC and Hernández from PRSC, attaining fourth and sixth place respectively and both supported opposite candidates in the second round.
+Piza would support PAC's candidate Carlos Alvarado Quesada who won the election in the second round and would take the office of prime minister during Alvarado's first year of tenure.